lyonzon2/browser-crash-tool/README.md

 This tool exploits a vulnerability in iOS WebKit (CVE-2020-27950) using Metasploit’s `webkit_backdrop_filter_blur` auxiliary module.
 But seems it work on all browsers after some testing ,It crashes the target browser by loading a crafted web page.
 The tool also uses `ngrok` to create a publicly accessible link to the malicious page, making it easy to send to a target.

-https://github.com/user-attachments/assets/1eb73bec-cc79-4f0a-8859-70e4a4d7db5a
+Disclaimer:
+This tool is designed solely for educational purposes and to assist cybersecurity professionals in understanding browser vulnerabilities and testing them in a controlled environment.
+Misuse of this tool for unauthorized or malicious activities is strictly prohibited.

+By using this tool, you agree to comply with all applicable laws and ethical guidelines.
+The creator of this tool assumes no responsibility for any damage or legal consequences resulting from its misuse.

+Always obtain proper authorization before testing any system. https://github.com/user-attachments/assets/1eb73bec-cc79-4f0a-8859-70e4a4d7db5a

 ## Requirements